XxCHANDLERxX/notes/sci206/README.md

   1) How fast you are going (speed), and
   2) Which way you are going.
 An object's mass determines how much inertia it has.
-Demo: Small plastic ball resting on a card on top of a tube.
+*Demo:*: Small plastic ball resting on a card on top of a tube.
 Card flicked away, ball drops into tube!

 Acceleration: How fast your velocity is changing.
 (Change in speed, or